mewza/const1/README.md

 of the index vector.

-This bug in SIMD isinf, isnan has been persistent through many of your XCode releases already, and management seem to out to lunch about it, so get to work, Apple and stop slacking!
+This bug in SIMD isinf, isnan has been persistent through many of your XCode releases, and management seem to be out to lunch about it, so, get to work, Apple and stop slacking!

 Copyright 2022-2025 Dmitry Boldyrev
 All rights reserved.